hmalphettes/containertagchecker/README.md

 Notes:
 ======

-It is interesting to not that the canonical way to address an image - the `Image's digest` - is not related to the way the docker images are addressed by the docker-engine: by `Image ID`.
+It is interesting to observe that the canonical way to address an image - the `Image's digest` - is not related to the way the docker images are addressed by the docker-engine: by `Image ID`.

-This tool was coded in python.
+This tool was coded in golang.
 We could also script it in bash.